Red ListRecovering

 What does the Recovering badge mean for CE?

 Recovering means our proprietary engine has flagged a confirmed bullish structural signal on one or more time frames (moderate or strong time-frame continuity).
-It coexists with the decline tier — CE is still Amber List because the rolling-252-day decline hasn't healed, but a bullish setup has formed inside that decline.
+It coexists with the decline tier — CE is still Red List because the rolling-252-day decline hasn't healed, but a bullish setup has formed inside that decline.
 The two readings answer different questions: the tier tells you how deep the damage is; the Recovering badge tells you whether momentum may be turning.
 It's not a buy recommendation.

 Is CE a falling knife?